thedarkwriter/courseware-lms-content/courses/published/get_hiera_2.md

 is in your "dev" app tier.
 They are mostly the same, but they need to use different DNS servers.

-**Note: In puppet, the word `environment` refers to a set of puppet code that applies to a certain set of nodes.
+**Note: In Puppet, the word `environment` refers to a set of Puppet code that applies to a certain set of nodes.
 We use the term `app tier` to refer to a physical set of nodes.
-This distinction isn't important for this course but it becomes important when using recommended best practices for managing puppet code.**
+This distinction isn't important for this course but it becomes important when using recommended best practices for managing Puppet code.**

 Without Hiera, your code might look like this:
 <pre>